snowplow/snowplowanalytics.com/_posts/2018-07-30-use-glue-and-athena-with-snowplow-data/index.md

 The alternative is to not specify partition keys in the definition above by setting `"PartitionKeys": []` but that will prevent using that table definition in Glue in some cases (however you will be able to use it in Athena and Spectrum), such as in the Parquet example below.

-## Optionally format shift to Parquet using Glue
+<h2 id="optionally-format-shift-to-parquet-using-glue">4.
+Optionally format shift to Parquet using Glue</h2>

 The optional second step is there in case you are planning to use the archive often, in which case performance would be important.
 A way to create a copy of the archive in [Parquet][parquet] is shown, which is an efficient, columnar, Hadoop file format.